ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

      at the time you specified still exist after the reversion.
      {INFO/}
-   * To revert a document to one of its revisions, RavenDB will create a new revision for the document that replicates the historical revision, effectively replacing the live version of the document.
+   * To revert a document to one of its revisions, RavenDB will create a new revision for the document that copieschanged to "copies" the historical revision, effectively replacing the live version of the document.
 * Documents created **after** the specified point in time will be **deleted**.
 * Database entities other than documents, such as ongoing tasks, will **not**